SystemsApproach/private5g/core.rst

 failures or component outages due to software restarts, hardware failures, and so on.
 Limiting the scope of 3GPP protocols to the very edge of the network is what enables Magma to rethink the state synchronization model.
-The team that worked on Magma describe their approach in more detail in their NSDI paper.
+The team that worked on Magma describes their approach in more detail in an NSDI paper.

 .. _reading_magma:
 .. admonition:: Further Reading